glennhenry/cs-notes/docs/software-engineering/20-system-design/system-design.md

   With more users present, storing all their session data can be a burden.
 One approach is to share the state across all the server, to reduce the burden of a single server storing the data.
 However, this approach require additional synchronization mechanism, which can increase the complexity of the system.

-- [Partition database](/database-system/database-optimization#partition), which involve breaking down a large dataset into smaller, more manageable subsets distributed across multiple servers.
+- [Database partitioning](/database-system/database-optimization#partition) is a term for breaking down a large database into smaller, more manageable units called partitions.
+This is done within a single database instance.
+Partition can scale the system horizontally, this is done by distributing the partition across multiple servers, this process is called **database sharding**.

 ### Availability & Reliability